Mini Countryman: Third generation (U25; 2023)

 The third-generation Countryman was officially unveiled on 1 September 2023, featuring both battery electric and internal combustion powertrains, as well as similar styling cues to the all-electric Cooper, with four trim levels available: Essential, Classic, Favoured and JCW.
-Production commenced in November 2023 for the ICE-versions, with the electric Countryman followed at a later date.
+Production commenced in November 2023 for the ICE-versions, with the electric Countryman following in March 2024.

 The John Cooper Works Countryman version comes equipped with a turbocharged 2.0-litre four-cylinder engine and the ALL4 all-wheel drive system.

 Overview

 The Countryman is the first car from MINI to adopt their new design language called "Charismatic Simplicity" and the core styling cues of its predecessors have been carried over.
 There are three individual light modes for the front and rear LED lights, a distinctive C-pillar element varies in shape through trim levels and the signature Union Jack graphics for the rear lights.
 Designers decided to omit using chrome decorative elements for environmental reasons.
 The Countryman uses the UKL2 platform, the same as the BMW X1.

 The interior has a simplified layout with fewer buttons, the only interior screen is a centrally mounted 9.4 in OLED touchscreen (operated by MINI OS 9) which can also be operated by MINI Intelligent Personal Assistant and has eight configurable Experience Modes.
 For the first time, the interior is made with textile surfaces of a dual-tone design.

 The Countryman is the first vehicle with Level 2 advanced driver-assistance systems which can enable semi-automated driving at speeds of up to 60 km/h.